 point.
 For example, take away privileges that closely match a child's

 - Misuses a toy, take it away for a short period.
 (If the loss of privilege lasts too long, the child focuses more on resentment, losing the point of the lesson.)

 - Writes on the wall with crayons, have the child help you wash it and take away the crayons for a short time.

-- Redirecting behavior.
+- Using distraction.
 Try distracting a child who is starting to misbehave.
+This is sometimes called redirecting.
 For example, if your child has trouble taking turns with a toy, show him or her another toy.

 - Making it easy to succeed.
-Help your child to meet your expectations by providing appropriate tools.
+Help your child to meet your expectations by giving him or her helpful tools.
 For example, rearrange space where items regularly are not picked up, such as adding baskets and low hooks for easier cleanup.

 - Modeling correct behavior.
 Patiently show your child the right way to behave or do a chore.

 - Using time-out wisely.
 You can use time-out to respond to dangerous and harmful behavior such as biting, hitting, and purposeful destruction.
 It's best to use time-out only when your child is able to understand its meaning.
 This is usually around age 3 years.
 Have the child sit in a place where there are no distractions.
 Explain what he or she did wrong and how to behave appropriately next time.
 Keep time-out to 1 minute for every year of age, up to a maximum of 5 minutes.
 Use a timer.
 After a time-out, acknowledge when the child behaves correctly.

 It is important to continually learn and practice good parenting techniques, using different discipline strategies as your child grows and develops.
 All discipline techniques must be age-appropriate so that the child understands the difference between appropriate and inappropriate behavior.
 Babies younger than age 18 months cannot understand these concepts.